SyawalinaShukri/AI_assist_email_resolver/README.md

 * GPT Project
+   * A generative AI application designed to streamline the resolution of client issues for businesses.

-* Text analyzer with OpenAI model: GPT-3.5-turbo
+* Text analyzer with OpenAI model -
+    * GPT-3.5-turbo

+* Deployment -
-* Streamlit for deployment
+    * Streamlit

-* Functionality:
+* Functionality-
-    * User Inputs
+    * User Input:
        * The user needs to input the client’s email or text issue
-    * Outputs
+    * Outputs:
        * The tool will highlight key problems in a concise three-point summary.
        * The tool will highlight the relevant department responsible for handling the inquiry.
        * The tool will generate a customized email in text containing the identified issues and recommended solutions, ready to be sent to the appropriate department.